 Developers who have been in the WordPress community many years are likely familiar with TimThumb.
 TimThumb is an image resizing script that many themes use or have used in the past.
 It functions by calling the TimThumb PHP script file, with image dimensions specified at the end.
 In this way the script will serve to dynamically resize images, which is something that WordPress couldn’t do by default several years ago.

-But I need different thumbnail sizes!
+What if I need different thumbnail sizes?

 Keep in mind that adding a new image size will not automatically add thumbnails for existing images in your Media Library.
 If you have existing images in the library which need the new thumbnail size, you can use the Regenerate Thumbnails plugin to generate the thumbnails in the correct size and add them to your library.

-But my theme uses TimThumb!
+What if my theme uses TimThumb?

 If there is not a new version available, consider reaching out to the theme developer to ask why they are using this and whether they are considering removing the TimThumb script.

-But my WooCommerce products use TimThumb!
+What if my WooCommerce products use TimThumb?

 If your WooCommerce plugins or themes still use TimThumb, be sure to check for updates in your WordPress Admin Dashboard, or in your Premium Theme marketplace.

-WordPress does responsive image support natively now, using “srcset” and “size” attributes for all images.
+size attributes for all images.
 This change happened in late 2015 when WordPress integrated with RICG Responsive Images to provide this support.
 This means WordPress is automatically ready to serve the right image size to the right device, without trying to decide this with a PHP script like TimThumb.
 Additionally, most Themes on the market today are already “Responsive” in that they show a more optimized style for mobile devices, providing a better experience for all users.